CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

 Next we have two functions tript and convpt which determine if a point lies in a given triangle or convex shape respectfully.
-Note that the stipulation that the function ang measure the angle counter clocwise allows us to check if the point is in each half plane formed by the edges.
+Note that the stipulation that the function ang measure the angle counter clockwise allows us to check if the point is in each half plane formed by the edges.